 It's a forest lot with a significant height difference, especially for a flat county like The Netherlands.

 The house is located in the higher part of the lot and interacts in a humble way with the majestic trees around it.
-The front garden was already realised and only needed renovation.
+The front garden was already realized and only needed renovation.
 The main focus was on the back garden.

-The play of vertical gestures are the basis for this design.
+The play of vertical gestures is the basis for this design.
 The viewer's perspective is steered towards a group of long vertical trunks of Larches.
 A composition of horizontal lines and floating boardwalks create a frame which steers the view.

 Van Dijk Tuinen